hloughrey/driver-training/content/pages/about.md

   # Specialised C1 Training for Professionals

-  C1 Driver Training North West is the region's premier training provider dedicated to helping trainee paramedics acquire their C1 category license—a critical qualification for emergency medical professionals.
+  C1 Driver Training North West is the region's premier training provider dedicated to helping paramedics acquire their C1 category license—a critical qualification for emergency medical professionals.
 With over 55 years of combined blue light driving experience, our specialised program is designed specifically for your career journey.

   ## Why Choose Us